How Much Would Free College Cost?

 Beneficiaries of Free College

-• 29% of the American Family Plan program’s funds would go to students living in the bottom-income quartile.
+• 29% of the funds for the American Family Plan’s free college program would go to students living in the bottom income quartile.

-One popular, albeit limited implementation of free college in the last 15 years has been free tuition at the community college level in certain states.
-These experimental programs offer data on how free college might fare on the nationwide level.
+A popular type of free college in the 21st century has been free tuition at the community college level in certain states.
+These experimental programs may mirror how free college could be implemented on the nationwide level.

 • The state of Tennessee uses a last-dollar program to cover the cost of tuition for residents pursuing their associate’s degree.